hamii31/LiftingDomeVS/README.txt

-A Full-Stack Website featuring User Roles (Coach/User & Admin), Workouts, Forum functionality and Calculator.
+A Full-Stack Website featuring User Roles (Coach/User & Admin), Workouts, Forum functionality and 1 Rep Max Calculator (metric and imperial units).

-Data is fetched from SQL DB (MS SQL Server & Docker), API is used to fetch data about total users, workouts and forum posts.
+Data is fetched directly from a Database, there's an API that return total count of workouts, forums and users registered in the Database.
+Logged-off users can see only free workouts, Logged-in users can see all workouts.
+Logged-in users can become Coaches if they provide a valid certification.
+As Coaches, the users can create programs and post them.
+Both Programs and Forums have a dynamic SEO.
+All can create posts in the forum.
+The admin can do CRUD operations on all posts and programs.

-The application is created with ASP.NET in a Model-View-Controller style, utilizing C# as the back-end language and HTML5 & CSS3 as the front-end.
+TECH STACK: ASP.NET, Web API, Docker, MS SQL